 Car Rental Road Trips in Upstate New York

-This is, of course, the best way to get around in most of New York State outside of New York City.
-With a car, you can venture all around lakes in New York to explore the best small towns and stunning waterfalls in New York or drive to different nearby attractions in Upstate New York like gemstone mines and swimming holes — all on your own schedule.
-Consider a long term rental to lower the daily rate and using a credit card like the Chase Sapphire which includes car rental insurance.
+This is, of course, the best way to get around most of New York State outside of New York City.
+With a car, you can venture all around lakes in New York to explore the best small towns and stunning waterfalls in New York or drive to different nearby hidden gems in Upstate New York like gemstone mines and swimming holes — all on your own schedule.
+Consider a long-term rental (a week or a month) to lower the daily rate and use a credit card like the Chase Sapphire which includes car rental insurance.
+Make sure to book your car rental online in advanced to find the best deals, as last minute rentals can be expensive.

 More of Our New York State Travel Guides